What is the 90-Day Rule?

 The government body of US Citizenship & Immigration Services (USCIS) uses a 90-day rule to determine whether the applicants misled immigration officials when they were granted the visa or admitted to the country.

-It is a pretty basic rule but can be responsible for getting your Green Card application denied and your current visa revoked.
+Although a pretty basic rule, it can be responsible for getting your Green Card application denied and your current visa revoked.

 However, most temporary visas only allow “single intent” meaning that you are only allowed to use the visa to enter the US with nonimmigrant intent and leave after the expiration of their visa.